rossunger/Obsidian-Vault/Projects/LoveStories/Love Stories.md

 To be pleasant, you’re a gift, I give you, I’ll give to you, anything, everything.

-### BROKEN
-Get me out of this awful place
-Help me out here I’m broken
-Tell me how to get of here
-Help me out here I’m broken

-And I heave and I cry and I hope I die
-And I’m steel till I break and I don’t know why

-And I’m tired of feeling broken
-And I’m tired of not knowing
-And I’m tired of what’s left unspoken
-When I’m feeling alone

 ### We Found God
 ![[WeFoundGod.mp3]]
 We found god